-9) Once installed, continue wrapping the A+ WrapTM material around the pipe keeping the repair centered.
+7) Continue unrolling the Atlas[TM] around the pipe keeping the repair centered.

-- 10) After the second layer has been applied, begin to pull the wrap tightly at a minimum once per side of pipe.
+- 8) After the second layer has been applied, begin to pull the wrap tightly at a minimum once per side of pipe.
 This is to ensure a tight fit application and minimizes the possibility of voids.
-For large pipe (24" OD or greater), it is recommended that an effort is taken to pull the wrap tightly twice per side of pipe; once when receiving the roll and again before the roll is passed on to the other side. - 11) Continue applying the A+ WrapTM product until the desired layer count is achieved or the end of the roll.
-For pipes over 18'' OD, it is recommended that an installation "break" is taken near every 20th layer (whenever a roll ends naturally).
+For large pipe (24" OD or greater), it is recommended that an effort is taken to pull the wrap tightly twice per side of pipe; once when receiving the roll and again before the roll is passed on to the other side. - 9) Continue applying the Atlas[TM] product until the desired layer count is achieved or the end of the roll.
+For pipes over 18" OD, it is recommended that an installation "break" is taken near every 20th layer (whenever a roll ends naturally).
 An installation "break" consists of: - a.
 Immediately apply constrictor wrap in the same direction as the wrap installation and immediately perforate. - b.
-Allow 15-20 minutes for compression and initial off-gassing. - c.
-Remove the constrictor wrap gently make sure to not peel off the A+ WrapTM material - d.
-Continue applying for another approximate 20 layers if required before repeating. - 12) If the end of a roll is reached and more A+ WrapTM is required, open an additional roll and follow the same roll preparation procedure.
-Overlap the end of the previous roll by 6 inches with the new roll before continuing to wrap. - 13) Continue to pull tightly and apply vigorous amounts of water to the inside and outside of each layer. - 14) Once the first segment is completed, immediately constrictor wrap and immediately perforate (pg.
-45), then adhesive primer needs to be installed for the next segment.
-A secondary crew can be utilized to keep applying adhesive primer ahead of the wrapping crew to speed up the installation process.

-15) Begin wrapping with an offset (the first two layers will be indented an extra two inches; they will not overwrap the tie-in tab).

-16) After applying two layers, cut the fabric and apply the remaining layers overwrapping the initial tie-in tab.
+Allow 15-20 minutes for compression and initial de-bulking. - c.
+Remove the constrictor wrap gently make sure to not peel off the AtlasTM. - d.
+Continue applying for another approximate 20 layers if required before repeating. - 10) If the end of a roll is reached and more Atlas[TM] is required, wet out an additional roll and follow the same roll preparation procedure.
+Overlap the end of the previous roll by 4-6 inches with the new roll before continuing to wrap. - 11) Continue to pull tightly throughout the installation. - 12) Once the first segment is completed, immediately constrictor wrap and immediately perforate, then adhesive primer needs to be installed for the next segment.
+A secondary crew can be utilized to keep applying adhesive primer and fiberglass ahead of the wrapping crew to speed up the installation process. - 13) Begin wrapping with an offset (the first two layers will be indented an extra two inches; they will not overwrap the tie-in tab). - 14) After applying two layers, cut the fabric and apply the remaining layers overwrapping the initial tie-in tab. - 15) When practical, be sure to use constrictor wrap and perforate any completed wraps before they begin to set-up.

-17) Continue this process until the entire repair zone has been wrapped.
-The last segment does not require a tie-in tab to be generated - rather, all layers should be lined up at the edge of the repair (allowing 2 inches of exposed adhesive primer to remain visible).
-Be sure to include ILI MarkersTM, if applicable, in the last segment on the first layer.

-18) After final layer count is achieved, immediately apply 4-6 layers of constrictor wrap and immediately perforate repair zone to allow off-gassing to occur (see pg.
-45 for more details)
+- 16) Continue this process until the entire repair zone has been wrapped.
+The last segment does not require a tie-in tab to be generated rather, all layers should be lined up at the edge of the repair (allowing 2 inches of exposed adhesive primer to remain visible).
+Be sure to include ILI Markers[TM], if applicable, in the last segment on the first layer of fiberglass. - 17) After final layer count is achieved, immediately apply 4-6 layers of constrictor wrap and immediately perforate repair zone to allow de-bulking.

-Installation of ILI MarkersTM (optional)
+Installation of ILI Markers[TM] (optional)

-In most transmission pipeline installations, ILI MarkersTM are installed at each end of the repair zone.
+In most transmission pipeline installations, ILI Markers[TM] are installed at each end of the repair zone.
 The intent of these markers is to indicate the location of the repair on any future inspections.
-An ILI MarkerTM set contains four magnets, typically in a plastic container.
+An ILI Marker[TM] set contains four magnets, typically in a plastic container.
 The magnets are high powered and should not be stored near any sensitive equipment.
-In order to ensure effectiveness and prevent any issues, it is critical that the following directions are followed whenever installing an ILI MarkerTM.
+In order to ensure effectiveness and prevent any issues, it is critical that the following directions are followed whenever installing an ILI Marker[TM].